konveyor/editor-extensions/docs/roadmap/stories/05-iterate_on_issue_resolution.md

 -----

-- “Allow the cynical developer to have a manual drive first to get a feel of the quality of what's being returned and then move to the automated experience”.
+- "Allow the cynical developer to have a manual drive first to get a feel of the quality of what's being returned and then move to the automated experience."

 - Feedback loop is very limited in the prototype:
   - Users can only accept or reject a fix, there’s no way for the user to provide additional context to get a more suitable solution.